raimondseisaks/InternshipEvo/TasksFromBooks/src/main/scala/reisaks/FinalProject/README.md

 How to launch and use spinning wheel game
 1. Launch WebSocketServer
-2. To connect to server from CLI use sbt "runMain reisaks.FinalProject.clientSide.WebSocketClient ws://localhost:8080 <non-empty-unique-playerId>"
+2. To connect to server from CLI use sbt "runMain reisaks.FinalProject.ClientSide.WebSocketClient ws://localhost:8080 <non-empty-unique-playerId>"